-Required Skill/ability 5: Proven ability to onboard, train and mentor junior regulatory staff.
+Proven ability to onboard, train and mentor junior regulatory staff.
 Previous experience in providing constructive feedback to direct reports and in escalating issues as necessary to Assistant Director of Regulatory Affairs.
-Ability to establish and assign the activities of multiple teams to accomplish study goals
+Ability to establish and assign the activities of multiple teams to accomplish study goals.

 Posting Position Title: Regulatory Manager, YCC

-Required Skill/ability 3: Demonstrated knowledge of oncology language and federal regulations involving human subjects.
+Demonstrated knowledge of oncology language and federal regulations involving human subjects.
 Proven ability to work successfully within a team environment and as an individual contributor.
-Demonstrated flexibility to adjust work schedule to allow for team priorities to be met.
+Ability to be flexible and adjust work schedule as needed to allow for team priorities to be met.